Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 A participant tracking database is an essential component of both project management and data management.
 This database contains all study participants, their relevant study information, as well as tracking information about their completion of project milestones.
 This database has two underlying purposes.

 1. To serve as a roster of study participants as well as a "master key" [@pacific_university_oregon_data_2014] that houses both identifying participant information as well as assigned unique study identifiers.
-2. To aid in project coordination and reporting, tracking the movement of participants as well as completion of study events throughout a project.
+2. To aid in project coordination and reporting, tracking the movement of participants as well as completion of study events throughout a study.

-This database is considered your single source of truth concerning everything that happened throughout the duration of your study.
+This database is considered your single source of truth concerning everything that happened throughout the duration of your project.
 Any time a participant consents to participate, drops from the study, changes their name, completes a data collection measure, is provided a payment, or moves locations, a project coordinator, or other designated team member, updates the information in this one location.
-Tracking this administrative information in this one database, rather than across disparate spreadsheets, emails and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.
+Tracking this administrative information in this one database, rather than across disparate spreadsheets, emails, and papers, ensures that you always have one definitive source to refer to when seeking answers about your sample and your project activities.

 ## Benefits

 A thorough and complete participant database that is updated regularly is beneficial for the following reasons:

-1. Securing data de-identification
+1. Data de-identification
     - Assigning unique study identifiers that are only linked to a participant's true identity within this one database is necessary for maintaining participant confidentiality.
-This database is stored in a [restricted secure location](#trackingstorage), separate from where de-identified study datasets are stored, and is typically destroyed at a period of time after a project's completion,
+This database is stored in a [restricted secure location](#trackingstorage), separate from where de-identified study datasets are stored, and is typically destroyed at a period of time after a project's completion.
 2. Project coordination and record keeping
+    - This database can be used as a customer relation management (CRM) tool, storing all participant contact information, as well as tracking correspondence.
+It can also be used as a project coordination tool, storing scheduling information that is useful for planning activities such as data collection.
-    - Checking and tracking activities on a daily basis allows your team to easily report the status of data collection activities (ex: as of today we have completed 124 out of 150 assessments)
-    - Checking and tracking daily, compared to checking and tracking after data collection is complete, reduces the likelihood of missing data
+    - Integrating this database into your daily workflow allows your team to easily report the status of data collection activities (ex: as of today we have completed 124 out of 150 assessments).
+Furthermore, checking and tracking incoming data daily, compared to after data collection is complete, reduces the likelihood of missing data.
-    - Thorough tracking allows you to explain missing data in reports and publications (ex: Teacher 1234 went on maternity leave)
+    - Last, thorough tracking allows you to explain missing data in reports and publications (ex: Teacher 1234 went on maternity leave).
-3. Participant flow diagram creation
+3. Sample rostering
-    - This database aids in the creation of documentation including the flow of participants in your [CONSORT diagram](#supplement)
+    - At any time you can pull a study roster from this database that accurately reflects a participant's current status.
+The tracking information contained in this tool also aids in the creation of documentation including the flow of participants in your [CONSORT diagram](#supplement).
-4. Dataset verification
+4. Data cleaning
     - As part of your data cleaning process, all raw data sample sizes should compared against what is reported as complete in your participant database to ensure that no participants are missing from your final datasets
+    - Furthermore, this database can be used for de-identifying data and merging in participant identifiers as needed, or merging in other assigned variables contained in the database such as treatment or cohort.

 ## Building your database